karatelabs/karate/karate-netty/README.md

 Note that you can define your custom JS re-usable functions in the `Background` which can make complex matching logic easier to implement.

 ## `requestParams`
 A map-like' object of all query-string parameters and the values will always be an array.
-The built-in convenience function [`paramValue()`](#paramValue) is what you would use most of the time.
+The built-in convenience function [`paramExists()`](#paramexists) is what you would use most of the time.

 ## `pathMatches()`
 Helper function that makes it easy to match a URI pattern as well as set [path parameters](#pathparams) up for extraction later using curly-braces.
 For example: